bit-part/MTML-ST2/README.md

 ---

-_Movable Type is a registered trademark of Six Apart, the Ltd.._
+_Movable Type is a registered trademark of Six Apart, the Ltd._